Port Aransas, Texas: European settlement

 The first recorded permanent settler in Port Aransas was Capt.
 Robert Ainsworth Mercer of Lancaster, England.
 He established a sheep and cattle ranch known as El Mar Rancho in 1853 or 1855.
-Herds of wild horse "mustangs" rambled over plush rangelands of the island when Mercer first settled there.
+Herds of wild mustangs rambled over plush rangelands of the island when Mercer first settled there.

 By 1854, the Texas Senate sanctioned a seven-mile (11 km) channel from Corpus Christi to the Aransas Pass bar to better serve the Port of Corpus Christi.
 Also in the 1850s, a regular steamship service route for cargo and passengers was established between New Orleans and Mustang Island.
 As the pass was brought into permanence, local pilots were needed to guide the ships safely across the bar.
 For this, permanent structures were required to house the pilots, including docks, a lighthouse, storage, jetties, and a general store.